jbaldwin/libcoro/.githooks/readme-template.md

 ```

 ### when_all
-The `when_all` construct can be used within coroutines to await a set of tasks, or it can be used outside coroutinne context in conjunction with `sync_wait` to await multiple tasks.
-Each task passed into `when_all` will initially be executed serially by the calling thread so it is recommended to offload the tasks onto a scheduler like `coro::thread_pool` or `coro::io_scheduler` so they can execute in parallel.
+The `when_all` construct can be used within coroutines to await a set of tasks, or it can be used outside coroutine context in conjunction with `sync_wait` to await multiple tasks.
+Each task passed into `when_all` will initially be executed serially by the calling thread so it is recommended to offload the tasks onto an executor like `coro::thread_pool` or `coro::io_scheduler` so they can execute in parallel.

 ```C++
 ${EXAMPLE_CORO_WHEN_ALL}